robo360/Game/README.md

 ## Overview
 ### Description
-Game is an app that allows users to form community around their favorites sports such as Basketball, soccer, and more to engage in conversations and organize games.
+Game is an app that allows users to form community around their favorites sports such as Basketball, soccer, and more to organize and participate team sports games.

 ### App Evaluation
 [Evaluation of your app across the following attributes]